 The EP is a recording of electrical activity from the brain, spinal nerves or sensory receptors in response to specific external stimulation.
 Hundreds of responses are received, amplified and averaged by a computer.
 The final response is plotted on a graph and intercepted by a physician who looks for particular waveforms and the time it takes for them to occur.

 Evoked potentials are helpful in evaluating a number of different neurological problems, including spinal cord injuries, acoustic neuroma and optic neuritis, and each type of EP looks at a different neurological pathway.
 The three most common types are the brainstem auditory evoked potential (BAEP), visual evoked potential (VEP), and somatosensory evoked potential (SSEP).

-For more information, please call the Department of Neurophysiology/EEG at Baylor All Saints Medical Center at 1.800.4BAYLOR.
+For more information, please call the Department of Neurophysiology/EEG at Baylor Scott & White Medical Center – Fort Worth at 1.800.4BAYLOR.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |